 General Impressions – Personally I find the Ally® interface not so intuitive to navigate.
 It also has a somewhat strange mixture of service offerings, including auto loans and in some states home mortgages largely because of their history.
 When it comes down to it I don’t think you can be a brokerage company that is all things to all people.
 My feeling is that this rather unusual mix of service offerings distorts the focus of the company.
 Having said that there are many very satisfied Ally® customers.

 The pros – Ally® has the lowest options commissions compared with all its competitors.
-If you do want all is service offerings through one brokerage provider, then Ally® could be a good choice.
+If you do want all these service offerings through one brokerage provider, then Ally® could be a good choice.

 The cons – No cryptocurrency trading.
 If you are going to rely on your broker for education materials then Ally® may not have the most comprehensive of offerings.